All Products

 Scenario 2: Processing structured logs

-Querying and analyzing unstructured or semi-structured text, such as NGINX access logs or application output, can be inefficient.
-Log Service provides data processors to automatically convert raw logs of different formats into structured data.
+Querying and analyzing an unstructured log or a semi-structured log, such as an NGINX access log or application output, can be inefficient.
+Simple Log Service provides various data processing plugins that automatically convert raw logs in different formats into structured data.
 This provides a solid foundation for subsequent analysis, monitoring, and alerting.

 Example: